Writing Spy Fiction with an Unputdownable Plot

 Writing Spy Fiction: Epic Narrative Drive

-Now with an awesome story to tell, we need to tell it just as well and for that we need narrative drive, because that’s what readers of spy books want.
-They are not primarily interested in the beauty of language for its own sake.
+Now, with an outstanding story to tell, we need to tell it just as well and for that we need narrative drive, because that’s what readers of spy books want.
+They’re not primarily interested in the beauty of language for its own sake.
 In fact, straightforward language works best.
 What they do want is the excitement of the protagonist’s struggle with the antagonist.
 We are going to give our audience what it wants by following some simple rules.

 Make it Realistic